Kitchen management software comes in all shapes and sizes. It makes choosing the system that is right for you all the more complicated.

 If not, you’ll keep on copying data from spreadsheet to spreadsheet and manually crunching numbers until the end of days.

-In short, your single source of truth needs to be accessible for it to be useful.
+In short, your single source of truth needs to be accessible for it to be helpful.

 Having your data in the cloud also means that updates and new features can be accessed immediately and be rolled out across multiple locations automatically.